everydotorg/charity-api-docs/docs/donate-link.md

 - `success_url` - specify a url to which to redirect the user after they have successfully completed their donation.

+- `partner_donation_id` - Specify a unique ID that you want to be associated with this donation.

+- `require_share_info` - If present, requires that the donor share their contact info for the donation.

+- `share_info` - Set whether sharing info is checked by default.

 - `webhook_token` - Specify the token associated with your
   [Partner Webhook](./webhooks/partner-webhook.mdx).
 Including this parameter will cause a notification to be sent to your webhook for every donation completed via this donate link.

+- `theme_color` - Customize the primary theme color of the donation modal.

 ### Testing